olcf/pkpass/README.md

   - Password history and change logs
   - Distributed backup capabilities
   - PIV/Smartcard Credential encryption/decryption
-  - Import and export functionality
+  - Import and export functionality (WIP)

 Passwords that are created are distributed to recipients by public key encryption.
 The x509 certificate of the intended recipient is used to create an encrypted copy of the distributed password that is then saved in a password-specific git repository.
-Multiple encrypted copies of the secret are created... one for each user.
+Multiple encrypted copies of the secret are created, one for each user.
 End users then check out the git repo and are able to read passwords using their PIV/Smartcard credential to decrypt.

 x509 Certificate Repository
 -------
-PKPass needs a trusted x509 certificate repository, which is typically is managed using git.
+PKPass needs a trusted x509 certificate repository, which typically is managed using git.
 Certificates in this repository should all be signed by Certificate Authorities that can be found in the CABundle file that PKPass is configured to look at.
 Since this repository should be considered 'trusted', it is typically managed by a smaller trusted set of site administrators.
 PKPass validates all encryption certificates as they are used to make sure they are signed by a trusted Certificate Authority (CA).